Majeed7/majid.github.io/_publications/2025-01-01-unlocking-the-game-estimating-games-in-m-o-bius-representation-for-explanation-a.md

 date: 2025-01-01
 year: 2025
 citation: |
   Mohammadi, Majid, Tiddi, Ilaria, Ten Teije, Annette.
-Unlocking the game: Estimating games in m\"obius representation for explanation and high-order interaction detection.
+Unlocking the game: Estimating games in Möbius representation for explanation and high-order interaction detection.
 Proceedings of the AAAI Conference on Artificial Intelligence 2025.
 ---

-Unlocking the game: Estimating games in m\"obius representation for explanation and high-order interaction detection
+Unlocking the game: Estimating games in Möbius representation for explanation and high-order interaction detection
 ====================================================================================================================

 *Proceedings of the AAAI Conference on Artificial Intelligence*, 2025.